richb-hanover/AnsibleForNewVPS/README.md

 set up proper sudo access with your public key, force ssh public key logins (no passwords permitted), and disable root logins.
-Since it doesn't rely on public keys for this initial login, you will be prompted for the root password (this one time only).
+Since it doesn't rely on public keys for this initial login, you will be prompted for the root password because of the -k option (this one time only).
 You will also be prompted to enter a *sudo* password to be used with the `deploy` account.

 *Note:* If you see an error message mentioning "host fingerprint", you should `ssh root@hostname` one time.
 You don't even need to log in - just make the SSH connection and accept the fingerprint for the target machine.